kuhella/ambari/ambari-server/docs/security/kerberos/kerberos_service.md

 ##### admin_server_host

-The IP address or FQDN for the Kerberos administrative host.
-Optionally a port number may be included.
+The IP address or FQDN for the KDC Kerberos administrative host.

-_Example:_ `kadmin.example.com`

-_Example:_ `kadmin.example.com:88`

-##### master_kdc

-The IP address or FQDN of the master KDC host in a master-slave KDC deployment.
 Optionally a port number may be included.

 _Example:_ `kadmin.example.com`

 _Example:_ `kadmin.example.com:88`

 ##### executable_search_paths